 Habitat: Buttercups comprise about 275 different species.
 Hooked Crowfoot grows in swamps, mesic woods, along stream banks in rich soil with wet to moist conditions, partial sun to light shade preferred.
 It roots from a bulbous corm-like base.
 In an early spring, a bloom can occur as early as late April.

 Names: The generic name Ranunculus, is from two Latin words, 'rana' meaning ' frog' and 'unculus' meaning 'little' and together they refer to a group of plants, many of which grow in moist places - like little frogs.
 The species, recurvatus, means 'recurved' such as are the beaks of the dry achenes of this species.
 The family name of Buttercup, used to be "Crowfoot', hence the continuation of the old name in many of the species common names.
 The author name for the plant classification, ‘Poir.’ is for Jean Louis Marie Poiret (1755-1834) French clergyman, botanist and explorer and Professor of Natural History at the Ecoles Centrale of Aisne.
+The variety recurvatus has been assigned as the North American type of this species.
+There is one other variety in the world outside of North America.

 Comparisons: Here are a few other buttercups for comparison: Kidney-leaf Buttercup, R. abortivus; Swamp Buttercup, R. hispidus; Tall Buttercup, R. acris; Cursed Crowfoot, R. sceleratus.
 The flower of R. recurvatus most closely resembles that of R. abortivus.